History of MTV: Background

 In the 1970s, music television focused on live performances, with shows such as The Midnight Special, In Concert, and The Old Grey Whistle Test.
 Numerous major musical acts had made music videos to accompany their songs, including the Beatles, Bob Dylan, ABBA and Queen, but the concept and format had not been widely established.

 In 1979, executives at the newly formed Warner-Amex Satellite Entertainment felt teenagers were an overlooked and potentially lucrative audience, and hoped to develop a television format to target them.
 MTV's original format was created by the executive Robert W. Pittman, later the president and CEO of MTV Networks.
 He tested the format by producing and hosting a 15-minute show, Album Tracks, on New York City's WNBC-TV in the late 1970s.
 Pittman's boss, Warner executive vice president John Lack, had shepherded PopClips, a TV series created by the former Monkees member Michael Nesmith, whose attention had turned to the music video format in the late 1970s.
+In January 1981, a series called 'Sight on Sound', the 'precursor' to MTV, was produced in Columbus.